-- The upper window displays a directory tree of promotion sites and levels.
-Hold the mouse pointer over a promotion level to see a description, which would be one of the following: - First promotion for the site. - New level.
+The upper window displays a directory tree of promotion sites and levels.
+Hold the mouse pointer over a promotion level to see a description, which would be one of the following:

+- First promotion for the site. - New level.
 Package has previously been promoted to a lower level for the site. - Promoted level with no components.
 Can be any level up to the highest promotion level for the site. - Promoted level with components.
-Can be any level up to the highest promotion level for the site. - · Invalid level selection. - The "Show user variables" check box displays the Other Options page which allows you to set user variables. - The lower window displays the job card for submitting the Demote job: - Default values are displayed initially.
-If you change the values, they will be stored in your registry and used as the defaults in the future.
+Can be any level up to the highest promotion level for the site. - Invalid level selection.

+The "Show user variables" check box displays the Other Options page which allows you to set user variables.

+The lower window displays the job card for submitting the Demote job:

-- Each time this dialog displays, the last character of the jobname is incremented alphabetically. - If the &SYSUID parameter in the Notify field is not overridden, the user ID is automatically substituted. - 2 Select a valid site/level from which you want to demote the package, and change the job card if necessary. - 3 Click Next to go to the Demote Components page:
+- Default values are displayed initially.
+If you change the values, they will be stored in your registry and used as the defaults in the future. - Each time this dialog displays, the last character of the jobname is incremented alphabetically. - If the &SYSUID parameter in the Notify field is not overridden, the user ID is automatically substituted.

+Select a valid site/level from which you want to demote the package, and change the job card if necessary.

+Demote Components Page